Lead Poisoning Prevention

 - EPA: Lead-Paint Safety (PDF: 1,300KB/ 84 pages) – A field guide for painting, home maintenance and renovation work.

-- EPA: Renovation, Repair and Painting (RRP) - This web page contains information on the RRP for contractors, property owners, realtors, training providers and others.
+- EPA: Renovation, Repair and Painting (RRP) - This web page contains information on the RRP for contractors, property owners, real estate agents, training providers and others.

 IMPORTANT: The Environmental Protection Agency (EPA) has recently authorized EPA-certified Renovators to collect paint chip samples in order to identify lead painted surfaces with the following exemption.
 Federal Register/Vol. 76, No. 151/Friday, August 5, 2011/Rules and Regulations, page 47,924 states in part, "in those states that do not permit persons other than certified inspectors or risk assessors to sample or test for lead-based paint, certified renovators will not be able to exercise this option."

 In Minnesota, paint chip sampling may only be performed by a licensed lead-based paint inspector or risk assessor.
 EPA-certified Renovators who are not MDH licensed lead inspectors or risk assessors may not use paint chip sampling to identify lead painted surfaces.
 If you have questions regarding this, please contact the Minnesota Department of Health Asbestos and Lead Compliance Program at (651) 201-4620.